slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it."
 -- George Orwell [1903]*

+> *"Aging is an extraordinary process where you become the person you always should have been."
+-- David Bowie [1947]*

+> *"We mature with the damage, not with the years."
+-- Terry Pratchett [1948]*

 > *"We never really grow up, we only learn how to act in public."
 -- Bryan White [1974]*

-> *"We mature with the damage, not with the years."
--- Mateus William *

-> *"Aging is an extraordinary process where you become the person you always should have been."
--- David Bowie *

 ### On retirement